New Philippines: Origins of the name

 The name was first used by Antonio Margil in July 1716, during his participation in Domingo Ramón's expedition to prevent French expansion from Louisiana.
 Some sources say it was Ramón himself who used it first, followed by Margil on his July letter.
 The next record of the name is a letter written by Isidro de Espinosa in February 1718.

-The name first appeared in an official document in 1718, in a letter addressed to Martín de Alarcón: A March 11, 1718 instruction letter for Alarcon's 1718 reinforcements expedition refers to "Nuevas Filipinas", differentiating the New Philippines from the province of Coahuila and New Extremadura.
+The name first appeared in an official document in 1718, in a letter addressed to Martín de Alarcón: A March 11, 1718 instruction letter for Alarcon's 1718 reinforcements expedition refers to "Nuevas Filipinas", differentiating New Philippines from the province of Coahuila and New Extremadura.
 In a report of his services to the Spanish government, Alarcón would go on to refer to himself as "governor and lieutenant captain general of the Province of the Texas and New Philippines."
-Alarcón signed the foundation document of the San Antonio de Valero mission, dating it May 1, 1718, in his capacity as "General of the Provinces of the Kingdom of the New Philippines."
+Alarcón signed the foundation document of the San Antonio de Valero mission, dating it May 1, 1718, in his capacity as "General of the Provinces of the Kingdom of New Philippines."
 Much later, the mission would be garrisoned and become the site of the 1836 Battle of the Alamo.

 Use of the name in monographs and chronicles

 Juan Antonio de la Peña, a participant in the Marqués de Aguayo expedition, wrote Derrotero de la expedición en la provincia de los Texas, Nuevo Reyno de Philipinas, and had it printed in México in 1722.

 Pedro de Rivera y Villalón, a brigadier general, described the Reino de Nuevas Philipinas, which he inventoried during his 1724-1728 mission to northern New Spain, in his 1736 book Diario y derrotero de lo caminado.

 The Irish-Spaniard monk Juan Agustín Morfi wrote in 1779 the Relación geográfica e histórica de la provincia de Texas o Nuevas Filipinas.
 His book was translated to English and published in 1935 by Carlos Castañeda as "History of Texas: 1673–1779.
 By fray Juan Agustin Morfi.
 Missionary, Teacher, Historian".
-Morfi is considered the most important chronicler and historian of the New Philippines.
+Morfi is considered the most important chronicler and historian of New Philippines.